jdsiegel/chef-orch/README.md

 Orch is an opinionated cookbook that provisions all the neccessary bits and pieces to run any rails or rack app with minimum fuss.
 You can have one or more servers ready for an app deploy by setting a few node attributes.
-No custom cookbook required.
+No custom app-specific cookbook is required.

 Features
 ========